Online investments

 Who can you contact in the event of problems?

-If the website has been authorised you can submit your case to the FSMA, which can impose the necessary measures to stop illegal practices.
+If the website is authorised, you can submit your case to the FSMA, which can take measures to stop illegal practices.
 You could use Ombudsfin to try to reach an amicable solution for your problem.
 This free mediation service can negotiate directly with the other party.

 If the website has not been authorised by the FSMA, there is little hope of finding a solution.
-Submit your case to the FSMA and lodge a complaint with the police.
+Submit your case to the FSMA and lodge a complaint with the police and with the ConsumerConnect reporting point.
 However, the chance of you getting your money back is very small.

 If you paid for your investment with a credit card you could dispute the payment via www.mijnkaart.be or www.macarte.be.
-Under certain circumstances your card issuer may refund your money.
+In certain circumstances, your card issuer may refund your money.

 Tips